What is the most important information I should know about REVLIMID?

 Females must not get pregnant:

-- for 4 weeks before starting REVLIMID
+- for at least 4 weeks before starting REVLIMID

 - while taking REVLIMID